 A mosquito uses the sharp tip of its straw-like mouth (proboscis) to pierce a person's skin.
 It locates the blood vessel and draws blood up through its mouth.

 As it does this, it injects saliva that contains an anticoagulant.
 This stops the person's blood from clotting.
 If the blood were to clot around the mosquito's mouth, it might get stuck.

 Scratching mosquito bites may make the itching worse.

 Mosquito bites itch due to inflammation.
 Rather than relieving the itching, scratching an already inflamed area increases inflammation.
 This makes the area even itchier.

 Scratching may also increase the risk of infection if it breaks the skin.
 If the area becomes infected, it will be much itchier and will take longer to heal.

-Applying natural honey to mosquito bites may help healing and reduce itching.
+Applying aloe vera to mosquito bites may help healing and reduce itching.